Large-scale universality in quantum reaction-diffusion from Keldysh field theory

 In quantum many-body systems large-scale properties are even harder to uncover than in the classical realm, already in the one-dimensional case, since they entail the simulations of large sizes and long times \cite{van_horssen2015,gillman2019,gillman20,jo2021,carollo2019,carollo2022nonequilibrium,carollo2022quantum}.
 In this regard, quantum RD systems have moved into the focus of attention.
-They follow simple dynamical rules \cite{lossth1,Rosso2022,lossth3,lossth4,lossth5,lossth6,lossth7,lossth8,lossth9,lossth10}, which connect to cold-atomic experiments \cite{lossexp1, lossexp2, lossexp3, lossexp4, lossexp5, lossexp6, lossexp7}, and they allow for novel forms of particle-density decay beyond mean-field.
-This has been shown in Refs.~\cite{lossth1,Rosso2022,lossth3,lossth6,perfetto22,perfetto23,lossth11,lossexpF1,lossexpF2,lossexpF3} for one-dimensional systems in the reaction-limited regime.
+They follow simple dynamical rules \cite{lossth7,lossth8,lossth1,Rosso2022,lossth3,lossth4,lossth5,lossth6,perfetto22,Nosov2023,perfetto23,lossth9,lossth10,lossth11}, which connect to cold-atomic experiments \cite{lossexp0,lossexp1, lossexp2, lossexp3, lossexp4, lossexp5, lossexp6, lossexp7,lossexpF1,lossexpF2,lossexpF3}, and they allow for novel forms of particle-density decay beyond mean-field.
+This has been shown in Refs.~\cite{lossth1,Rosso2022,lossth3,lossth6,perfetto22,perfetto23,lossth11} for one-dimensional systems in the reaction-limited regime.
 In this limit, analytical predictions can be obtained under the assumption that the systems relaxes to a time-dependent generalized Gibbs ensemble (TGGE) \cite{tGGE1,tGGE2,tGGE3,tGGE4}.
-The systematic classification of these universal properties, and the study of their dependence on the spatial dimensions $d$, requires, however, the development of a field-theory.
+The connection between the TGGE assumption and diagrammatics techniques, and the study of universal decay in generic spatial dimensions $d$, requires, however, the development of a field theory.